Counselling Oxted – Dr Kimberley Carter

 Fees

-Fees for therapy or supervision sessions will be discussed during the consultation
+Ongoing fees for therapy or supervision will be discussed during the consultation

 Counselling Oxted – Dr Kimberley Carter’s Professional Qualifications & Memberships